-Merck & Co., producer of the once widely-used prescription medicine Vioxx, continues to be pounded in local courts by consumers claiming illness from taking the anti-inflammatory medication.74-year-old Betty Sharkey claims her use of Vioxx significantly contributed to her stroke.
+Merck & Co., producer of the once widely-used prescription medicine Vioxx, continues to be pounded in local courts by consumers claiming illness from taking the anti-inflammatory medication.

 Six lawsuits were filed April 28 in St. Clair and Madison County Courts by attorney John Driscoll of St. Louis.

 Filing suit in Madison County:

 The new Vioxx suits, filed by individuals rather than as class action, seek judgments for "a fair and just amount of actual damages in an amount to be proved at trial, costs of the suit, pre-judgment and post-judgment interest and punitive damages in a fair and reasonable amount to punish and deter Merck and others from engaging in conduct as alleged, and any other relief the court deems just and proper."

 Vioxx was pulled from the market in September because studies indicated it could contribute to heart ailments.
 Since then, lawsuits against Merck & Co. have flooded courts across the country.